A Human Work: Cultural references and themes

 The episode's pivotal theme is interpersonal communication.
-In "A Human Work", the psychology of Shinji, who finishes the first part of his path in the episode, and of Misato is deepened.
-At the center of the episode are the different aspects of Misato's psychology; Misato has various masks and shows herself to be an elder sister, a rough spinster and daring soldier, confusing Shinji.
+In "A Human Work", the psychology of Shinji and of Misato is deepened.
+Shinji finishes the first part of his path in the episode.
+The installment also centers around the different aspects of Misato's psychology; she wears various masks and shows herself to be an elder sister, a rough spinster and daring soldier at the same time, confusing Shinji.
 At the end of the episode, Shinji notices Misato shows her coarser, vulnerable side because he is part of her family; after the event, the psychological distance between the two lessens.
+Japanese magazine Newtype noted how Shinji had a passive attitude until the Jet Alone affair, in which "he is genuinely worried about someone else for the first time".
 Misato also tries to stop the Jet Alone "with the hands of man" in "A Human Work".
 Optimism and hope towards human abilities are themes already present in earlier works of Hideaki Anno, like Gunbuster and Nadia: The Secret of Blue Water.
-Comic Book Resources's Matthee England described the Jet Alone affair as one of the more concentrated examples of Evangelion deconstruction of the mecha genre.
-For writer Dani Cavallaro, the mecha formula is turned in "A Human Work" into a vehicle for active engagement in political and economical satire.
-Critic Dennis Redmond similarly described the episode as a satire of "the arrogance of Japan's nuclear power lobby" and keiretsu business elite.
+Furthermore, according to writer Virginie Nebbia, "Human Work" draws a clear metanarrative parallel between Nerv and Gainax.
+Misato and the others complain about their salaries as they try to save the world, similar to the members of Gainax, a group of enthusiasts who have been involved in animation for years despite economic insecurity.